Khalidhusain786/khalidhusain/README.md

 NOTE:

-1.before use facebook random attack, edit file "nano module/wordlist.txt" and add your wordlist minim of 5 line
+1.before use facebook random attack, edit file "nano module/wordlist.txt" andns add your wordlist minim of 5 line

 2.before use firecrack deface, put your deface script one folder with firecrack.py